France honors foreign Resistance fighters as WWII hero Manouchian is inducted into the Panthéon

 Nazi propaganda officers ordered a poster to be made with the photos and names of 10 Resistance fighters, including Manouchian, displayed in Paris and other French cities.

-In his last letter to his wife, Mélinée, Manouchian wrote : “At the moment of death, I proclaim that I have no hatred for the German people ...
-The German people, and all other people will leave in peace and brotherhood after the war.”
+In his last letter to his wife, Manouchian wrote: “At the moment of death, I proclaim that I have no hatred for the German people ...
+The German people, and all other people will live in peace and brotherhood after the war.”

 French poet Louis Aragon wrote a poem in 1955 inspired by the letter that singer Léo Ferré set to music under the title “L’Affiche Rouge” ("The Red Poster"), keeping the memory alive and making the song a French standard.